How To Choose A Dehumidifier

 - Water Capacity – The dehumidifier’s bucket size does matter as it determines how much water it can hold and hence the operating time between refills.
 The larger it is means less often emptying.
 However, please note that the bigger the tank, the bulkier the unit and generally the more it will cost.

 - Hose Connection – With a hose you can somewhat disregard the water capacity concern as you can directly drain it.
 This means that you don’t need frequent emptying.
 The hose can be placed directly to a drain or sink.
+Choose a dehumidifier with a pump if you don't have a floor drain and need to drain the water to a high level window or sink.

 - Timer – This lets you set the unit to turn on/off at preferred times of the day, such as when going out or sleeping.
 This feature can also help you to save on electric bills.